drakkar-lig/walt-python-packages/client/walt/client/doc/md/node-install.md

 The board will boot as a walt node.

-### rpi 3B+ boot method (no SD card)
+### network boot method: no SD card

-Raspberry Pi 3B+ boards have a more advanced firmware that may be used to boot over the network.
+Raspberry Pi 3B+ and 4B boards have a more advanced firmware that may be used to boot over the network.
 In this case, the SD card is no longer needed.
-However, the firmware behavior is not correct regarding the DHCP handshake, and this will prevent the board from working correctly the first time.

-Because of that, you should boot the board at least once using a SD card (see previous subsection).
+However, due to incorrect firmware behavior (3B+ model), and to the fact walt server has to detect the board model, you should boot the board at least once using a SD card (see previous subsection).
 Once done, you can remove the SD card, and next bootups should work without it.

+Notes:
+* The SD card is the most fragile part of a raspberry pi board, thus working without it prevents most common hardware problems.
+Note, however, that the smart bootup mechanism used in walt allows to keep the SD card readonly, which greatly improves its lifetime.
-Note that this boot method is not as robust as the previous one: if, for any reason, communication with the server is temporarily broken, the board may fail to reboot and hang.
+* This boot method is not as robust as the previous one: if, for any reason, communication with the server is temporarily broken, the board may fail to reboot and hang.
 (With the other boot method, the board would reboot as many times as required until the communication with the server is recovered.)
-If PoE is used to power the board, and PoE reboots are allowed on the switch, then you can reboot the board remotely.
-Otherwise, you will have to manually disconnect and reconnect the power source of the board.
+  If PoE is used to power the board, and PoE reboots are allowed on the switch, then walt will allow you to "hard-reboot" (i.e. power-cycle) the board remotely.
+Otherwise, one would have to manually disconnect and reconnect the power source of the board to unblock it.
+* On the Raspberry Pi 4B board, the network boot method of the firmware must be activated first.
+This is done automatically by script `/bin/on-bootup` of default image.
+As a result, when you will boot the board for the first time, with a SD card, the firmware update will be applied and the board will automatically reboot.
+Once this second boot is done, the board can work without the SD card.

 ## How to identify and use the new node